View our hours of operation, services, and policies during the COVID-19 pandemic at www.westsidehealth.org/coronavirus.

 What COVD-19 vaccine is Westside offering?

 We cannot guarantee the type of vaccine that we will have for your first dose appointment.
 Currently, three vaccines are approved for emergency use by the FDA.
 Pfizer and Moderna both require two doses, and Johnson & Johnson’s Janssen vaccine requires one dose.
 If you are scheduling a second dose vaccine, you will receive the same type of vaccine that you got for the first dose.
+Those aged 12-17 will receive the Pfizer vaccine.

 Are the COVID-19 vaccines safe?